reebear/StepCounter/README.md

 -step process (pun intended):
 1. get the data from the watch to a local computer using an app
-2. convert the Apple Health XML file to a .csv file in order to achieve this, I am using jameno's script https://github.com/jameno/Simple-Apple-Health-XML-to-CSV
+2. convert the Apple Health XML file to a .csv file in order to achieve this, I am using jameno's script which can be found here: https://github.com/jameno/Simple-Apple-Health-XML-to-CSV
-4. process the .csv file and get the important information out and store it in a .xlsx file
+3. process the .csv file and get the important information out and store it in a .xlsx file